rage/java-programming-fall-19/data/part-1/2-printing.md

 <text-box variant='hint' name='Exact inspector'>

-Programming exercises will be checked by TMC-Henrik, who is very exact.
-Expectations about print format in assignmenst are very precise.
-If, for example, the assignment expects you to print a parenthese, you must print a parenthese.
+Programming exercises will be checked by TMC Henrik, who is very exact.
+Expectations about the print format in assignments are very precise.
+If, for example, the assignment expects you to print a parenthesis, you must obey and print the parenthesis.

 This exactness in printing is widely relevant in programming.
 Missing a single character can cause an error.
-Beginner programmers often input a comma instead of a dot, write for example `printin` instad of `println`, leave apostrophes out, or forget the following semicolon after a command.
-Each of these would cause an error and make executing of a program fail.
+Beginner programmers often enter a comma instead of a dot, write for example `printin` instad of `println`, leave out apostrophes, or forget the ending semicolon after a command.
+Any of these would cause an error and make executing of a program fail.

 Learning programming really is a road full of errors -- every error message is a chance to learn.
 So look for any red signs in the IDE and read the test errors!